Unravelling Frequencies

 Archive-in-Process

-The slideshow shows (1) a latex sculpture featuring the replica of Guglia, the torture instrument used to identify the devil in the blood; (2) dungeon wall where people accused of witchcraft were hung by their arms; (3) torture chamber (both in the Pretorio Vicosoprano); (4) samples of soil and organic matter collected at the site of the execution pillars in Vicosoprano; (5) view from the Aula Magna where the witch trials took place; (6) torture pillar (both in the Château de Chillon); (7) the towers of the Basel Minster, viewed from the artist's studio; (8) the hill and leisure area Le Guintzet in Fribourg, where hundreds of people accused of witchcraft were executed; (9) the artist holding one of the vials containing her 'menotoxic' blood.
+The slideshow shows (1) a latex sculpture that encapsulates the replica of Guglia, the contraption employed for the identification of the devil through blood analysis; (2) dungeon wall in the Pretorio Vicosoprano upon which individuals accused of witchcraft were suspended by their arms; (3) torture chamber of the Pretorio Vicosoprano; (4) specimens of soil and organic matter procured from the site of the execution pillars in Vicosoprano; (5) a perspective from the Aula Magna (Château de Chillon) where the witch trials were conducted; (6) torture pillar in the Château de Chillon; (7) the spires of the Basel Minster, as observed from the artist's studio; (8) the hillside and recreational area Le Guintzet (Fribourg), where numerous individuals accused of witchcraft faced execution; (9) the artist holding one of the vials containing her 'menotoxic' blood.

 Archaeology of Impurity